cpfaff/mspm/README.md

 #### From R-studio

 You can also use R-Studio to set up your new project management.
-Just click on
+This however requires RStudio in version v1.1.28 or greater to be installed on your computer.
+If you meet the requirement just click on:

 * File > New Project > New Directory